isomerpages/moe-marisstellahigh/_news/MSHS Rebuilding.md

 sites at 25 Mount Vernon Road.
 During the rebuilding process, MSHS (Primary) will hold at the former MacPherson Primary School site, while MSHS (Secondary) will hold at the former Bedok North Secondary School site.</p>
-<p>To better serve the needs of local residents, MSHS (Primary), with agreement
+<p style="text-align:justify;">To better serve the needs of local residents, MSHS (Primary), with agreement
 from MSHS Ltd's Board of Directors and the Marist Brothers Provincial Council, will turn co-educational when it moves to its holding site in 2027.
 MSHS (Primary) will also look into increasing its Primary 1 intake in 2027.